marcospereirampj/marcospereirampj/README.md

   <br />
 </p>

 Hi!
 I'm Marcos Pereira, graduated in Computer Science.
 I am currently a Technical Manager(Software Expert) at [Mercado Livre Brasil](https://www.linkedin.com/company/mercadolivre-com/mycompany/).
-I work in the area of software development since 2010.
+I have been involved in software development since 2010.
 I currently use Golang, but I have experience with Python, Java, and C++.

 At Mercado Livre, I am responsible for designing, developing, and maintaining services used by the marketplace and logistics.